mattchen0421/ProgrammingAssignment/README.md

 code book
-"subject" is the code of the subjects.\n
+"subject" is the code of the subjects.
-"activity" lable the six activities that subject done X,Y,Z represent 3 differnt directon
+"activity" lable the six activities that subject done
+X,Y,Z represent 3 differnt directon
 .mean means it is a mean value
 .std means it is a standard diviation
- What the variable have record is written in the name of variable, "BodyGyroscope""BodyAccelerometer" etc.
+ What the variable have record is written in the name of variable,
+ "BodyGyroscope""BodyAccelerometer" etc.
  All the variables are num except "activity"
 All the variables' names are list beneath.

 "subject"
 "activity"